cckssr/openbis-fork/docs/user-documentation/general-users/data-upload.md

 ![image info](img/7.0-afs-snapshot-folder.png)

-If you delete a file, a folder with the name of the file you deleted is created.
-Inside this folder the previous version of the file is contained.
+A folder with the name of the file you replaced is created.
+Inside this folder the previous version(s) of the file are contained.

 ![image info](img/7.0-afs-snapshot-content.png)